CharleneMcKeown/DevOps-and-Containers/README.md

 ## Deploy Kubernetes Service and supporting services

-1. On your virtual machine, log into the [Microsoft Azure portal](https://portal.azure.com) again using the step above.
 1. Click the 'Deploy to Azure' button below to deploy the necessary resources into your Azure subscription.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCharleneMcKeown%2FDevOps-and-Containers%2Fmaster%2Fazuredeploy.json"> <img src="screenshots/deploy.PNG" width="200px"> </a>